MIDDLE SCHOOL AUDITIONS

 Registration for all spring programs is November 1st.

-Auditions will require up to one minute of a musical theater song of your choice + a short interview/discussion about your previous participation in PDC programs.
-Video submissions are not allowed.
+Auditions will require approximately one minute of a musical theater song of your choice + a short interview/discussion about your previous participation in PDC programs.

 EXPECTATIONS FOR THE PROSPECTIVE ADVANCED STUDENT